MASHUOA/HiTMaP/README.md

 <img src="README_files/figure-html/unnamed-chunk-8-1.png" width="1980" />

-list of Peptides and proteins of each region has also been created so that you may check each individual region's result.
+A list of the peptides and proteins annotated within each region has also been created for manual exploration of the results.

 ```r